Wizcorp/phonegap-facebook-plugin/README.md

 $ cordova plugin add cordova-plugin-facebook4 --save --variable APP_ID="123456789" --variable APP_NAME="myApplication"
 ```

+If you need to change your `APP_ID` after installation, it's recommended that you remove and then re-add the plugin as above.
+Note that changes to the `APP_ID` value in your `config.xml` file will *not* be propagated to the individual platform builds.

 ## Usage

 This is a fork of the [official plugin for Facebook](https://github.com/Wizcorp/phonegap-facebook-plugin/) in Apache Cordova that implements the latest Facebook SDK.
 Unless noted, this is a drop-in replacement.
 You don't have to replace your client code.